 Investment Analysis and Opportunities

-Global investment in the Radio Access Network (RAN) Market Market exceeded $300 billion between 2020–2024.
+Global investment in the Radio Access Network (RAN) Market exceeded $300 billion between 2020–2024.
 China invested in 980,000 5G base stations, representing the world’s largest deployment.
 The USA invested in 420,000 5G sites, supported by federal rural broadband funds.
 Europe upgraded 640,000 sites to 5G, focusing on Germany, France, and the UK.
 Private enterprise networks grew rapidly, with 19,000 deployments across manufacturing, healthcare, and logistics.
 Opportunities lie in Africa, where 72,000 new sites are required to expand mobile coverage to underserved regions.
 Cloud RAN adoption offers additional investment potential, with 38% of new deployments already virtualized.

 New Product Development